APHA invites you to join us at our 48th annual conference at the Harry Ransom Center at the University of Texas at Austin on October 12–14, 2023.

 Influencers: Cordelistas as Political Actors in 20th and 21st-Century Brazil

-D Ryan Lynch is the Head of Special Collections and Brazilian Studies Librarian for the Benson Latin American Collection at The University of Texas at Austin.
+Ryan Lynch is the Head of Special Collections and Brazilian Studies Librarian for the Benson Latin American Collection at the University of Texas at Austin.
 A specialist in mid-20th century Brazilian cultural history, he has worked in libraries, archives, and museums throughout the United States.

 Revitalizing Werkman: Maverick Designer and Printmaker